MaastrichtU-CDS/general_coding_practices/Python/README.md

 ## Code style

 It is very important to write clean code to improve readability.
-The most popular style guide for python is PEP8.
+The most popular style guide for python is PEP8 [5, 6].
 An easy way to make sure that you are following the PEP8 guidelines is by using a tool for style guide enforcement.
-We recommend you to use `flake8`.
-In order to check whether your code is compliant, you can run:
+We recommend you to use `flake8` [7].
+Then you can execute the following to check whether your code is compliant:

 ``` shell
 (.venv) $ flake8 .